-\ The Company's prorate agreements are based on specific routes, not a specific aircraft count.
+^{} The Company's prorate agreements are based on specific routes, not a specific aircraft count.
 The number of aircraft listed above for each prorate agreement approximates the number of aircraft the Company uses to serve the prorate routes.

-In addition to the contractual arrangements described above, as of December 31, 2022, SkyWest Airlines has a capacity purchase agreement with Delta to place a total of three additional E175 aircraft into service, with delivery dates currently scheduled in 2023 and 2024.
-SkyWest Airlines has a capacity purchase agreement with Alaska to place one additional E175 aircraft into service with a delivery date currently scheduled for 2025.
+In addition to the contractual arrangements described above, as of December 31, 2023, SkyWest Airlines reached agreements to place the following E175 aircraft under a capacity purchase agreement with the respective partners:

+2024 2025 2026 Total

+Delta Air Lines 1 1

+United Airlines 4 7 8 19

+Alaska Airlines 1 1

+Total 5 8 8 21

 Final delivery and in-service dates for aircraft to be placed under contract may be adjusted based on various factors.

-When an aircraft is scheduled to be removed from a capacity purchase arrangement, the Company may, as practical under the circumstances, negotiate an extension with the respective major airline partner, negotiate the placement of the aircraft with another major airline partner, return the aircraft to the lessor if the aircraft is leased and the lease is expiring, place owned aircraft for sale, or pursue other uses for the aircraft.
-Other uses for the aircraft may include placing the aircraft in a prorate agreement, leasing the aircraft to a third party or parting out the aircraft to use the engines and parts as spare inventory or to lease the engines to a third party.
+When an aircraft is scheduled to be removed from a capacity purchase arrangement, the Company may, as practical under the circumstances, negotiate an extension with the respective major airline partner, negotiate the placement of the aircraft with another major airline partner, return the aircraft to the major airline partner when the aircraft is leased from the major airline partner, place owned aircraft for sale or pursue other uses for the aircraft.
+Other uses for the aircraft may include placing the aircraft in a prorate agreement, leasing the aircraft or engines to a third party or disassembling aircraft components such as the engines and parts to be used as spare inventory.

-Lease, airport services and other revenues primarily consists of revenue generated from aircraft and spare engines leased to third parties and airport customer services, such as gate and ramp agent services at applicable airports where the Company has agreements with third parties.
-The following table represents the Company's lease, airport services and other revenues for the years ended December 31, 2022, 2021 and 2020 (in thousands):
+Lease, airport services and other revenues primarily consists of revenue generated from aircraft and spare engines leased to third parties and from airport customer service agreements, such as gate and ramp agent services at various airports where the Company has been contracted by third parties to provide such services.
+The following table represents the Company's lease, airport services and other revenues for the years ended December 31, 2023, 2022 and 2021 (in thousands):

-For the year ended December 31, 2022 2021 2020 Operating lease revenue relating to lease payments \$ 48,714 \$ 46,532 \$ 34,791 Operating lease revenue relating to variable lease payments 17,050 19,998 5,710 Airport customer service and other revenue 39,324 31,885 25,804 Lease, airport services and other \$ 105,088 \$ 98,415 \$ 66,305
+For the year ended December 31, 2023 2022 2021 Operating lease revenue \$ 47,554 \$ 48,714 \$ 46,532 Operating lease revenue relating to variable lease payments 18,420 17,050 19,998 Airport customer service and other revenue 35,061 39,324 31,885 Lease, airport services and other \$ 101,035 \$ 105,088 \$ 98,415

-The following table summarizes future minimum rental income under operating leases primarily related to leased aircraft and engines that had remaining non-cancelable lease terms as of December 31, 2022 (in thousands):
+The following table summarizes future minimum rental income under operating leases primarily related to leased aircraft and engines that had remaining non-cancelable lease terms as of December 31, 2023 (in thousands):